Brian-Pho/CR4-DL/content/posts/books/the-power-of-meaning/index.md

 - What is the meaning of existence?
 - How can I live a meaningful life?
 - Psychologists help people overcome their demons, but it isn't the same as helping them live well.
-- Although it would be best to have both happiness and depth, we would give up some happiness in order to gain depth.
+- Although it would be best to have both happiness and depth, we would give up some happiness to gain depth.
 - Nozick Matrix thought experiment.
 - There is more to life than feeling happy.
 - Hedonia vs eudaimonia.
 Happiness vs meaning.